-Although the 1954 Land Code took away [people's] right to convert forest without permission from the government, the slow demarcation meant that most forests were in practice negatively defined as unoccupied land until the 1960s.
-The territorial boundaries of the forest remained ambiguous, changing, and unenforceable.
-The early 1960s marked an acceleration of the territorial strategies initiated in the 1930, and legally altered the local-central power nexus.
-A series of new laws were enacted (e.g., The 1960 Wildlife Conservation and Protection Act, the 1961 National Park Act, and the 1964 National Forest Reserve Act) that committed the government to maintaining forty percent national land area in reserved forests, and to demarcating the reserve forests rapidly (Vandergeest and Peluso; 1995: 409).
+The early 1960s marked an acceleration of the territorial strategies initiated in the 1930s, and legally altered the local-central power nexus.
+A series of new laws were enacted (e.g., The 1960 Wildlife Conservation and Protection Act, the 1961 National Park Act, and the 1964 National Forest Reserve Act) that committed the government to maintaining 40 percent national land area in reserved forests, and to demarcating the reserve forests rapidly (Vandergeest and Peluso; 1995: 409).

-While the creation of 'reserve' and 'permanent' forests was initiated in the 1930s, it was stepped-up after 1964 (Vandergeest and Peluso, 1995).
-For example, the first national park, Khao Yin, was created in 1961.
-This came after the ratification of the National Park Act, under His Majesty King Bhumibol Adulyadej (Rama IX).
+While the creation of 'reserve' and 'permanent' forests was initiated in the 1930s, this territorialization was stepped-up after 1964.
+For example, the first national park, "Khao Yin," was created in 1961.
+This came after the ratification of the National Park Act, which was initiated under the leadership of King Rama IX. ...
+It is notable these "national park" lands were set aside in such way that did not allow for logging and other Colonial-led resource extraction, at least not without permission.
+However, this arguably capacitated future activities relating with both the Thai Royal Forestry Department and particularly the Thai Royal Project (described below).